The Mimal Indigenous Protected Area (IPA) is managed for conservation, for country, for culture and for life.

 Declaring our country an IPA will help to further our collaboration and expand the footprint of protected areas in the region.

-It will create a connected corridor of parks and reserves that will link Arnhem Land, Kakadu National Park and Nitmiluk National Park - making the largest protected area in Australia.
+Our IPA connected corridor of parks and reserves that links Arnhem Land, Kakadu National Park and Nitmiluk National Park - making the largest protected area in Australia.

 Water.
 Life.